Canine coronavirus: Canine respiratory coronavirus

-Recently, a second type of canine coronavirus (Group II) has been shown to cause respiratory disease in dogs.
+A second type of canine coronavirus (Group II) has been shown to cause respiratory disease in dogs.
 Known as canine respiratory coronavirus (CRCoV) and found to be similar to strain OC43 of bovine and human coronaviruses, it was first isolated in the United Kingdom in 2003 from lung samples of dogs and has since been found on the European mainland and in Japan.
 A serological study in 2006 has also shown antibodies to CRCoV to be present in dogs in Canada and the United States.
 However, a retrospective study in Saskatchewan found that CRCoV may have been present there as far back as 1996.

 Human infection

 A study published on May 20, 2021, analyzed samples from eight patients with pneumonia (seven of whom were children) in hospitals of Sibu and Kapit, Malaysia, taken between 2017 and 2018 and found a novel coronavirus.
 This coronavirus is a species of Canine coronavirus (CCoV) which was named CCoV-HuPn-2018 and was found to have multiple similarities to feline coronavirus, swine transmissible gastroenteritis virus and some human and SARS-like coronaviruses.
 Most of these affect the spike protein and it is thought the virus could have undergone genetic recombination to achieve those traits.
 If this strain is confirmed to be associated with human disease then it would become the eighth known coronavirus to cause disease in humans.